Indian Institute of Science Education and Research, Tirupati

 Indian Institute of Science Education and Research, Tirupati commonly referred as IISER Tirupati, is an autonomous public university in Tirupati, Andhra Pradesh, India.
 It has been established by the Ministry of Human Resource Development, now the Ministry of Education.

 IISER Tirupati started functioning in the 2015-2016 academic year, with the new batch arriving in the month of August.
 IISER Pune mentored this institute till the new director was appointed.

 History

 The institute was allocated to state of Andhra Pradesh as part of the AP bifurcation bill.
 The foundation stone of IISER Tirupati was laid on 28 March 2015 by the Union human resources minister, Smriti Irani & Chief Minister of Andhra Pradesh, N. Chandrababu Naidu.

 Initially, the institute had started functioning from a transit campus in the Sree Rama Educational Society, Tirupati.
 The Andhra Pradesh government has allocated a piece of land of over 250 acres for the permanent campus in Yerpedu.

 Ground breaking ceremony of IISER Tirupati Main Campus building at Janaganapalli, Yerpedu Mandal, Tirupati District was done on 1 October 2020 and the construction was started.
 The permanent campus was constructed and has been operating there since 2024.
+In 2026, IISER Tirupati announced that it would work with the Canadian Dalhousie University and IIT Tirupati to build the Tirupati Tri-Institutional Global Innovation Campus.